Latest update: July 2021

-Harp seals consume a wide range of prey that varies by season along their migration routes.
+Harp seals consume a wide range of prey, which varies by season along their migration routes.
 Their recorded diet includes 67 species of fish and 70 species of invertebrates (Kovacs 2015).

-The first foods for juvenile harp seals after weaning are pelagic crustaceans, especially Euphausiids (“krill”; Thyanoessa spp.) and pelagic amphipods (Parathemisto spp.).
+The first food for juvenile harp seals after weaning tends to be pelagic crustaceans, especially Euphausiids (krill; Thyanoessa spp.) and pelagic amphipods (Parathemisto spp.).
 Once the seals are older and able to dive deeper, benthic crustaceans, cephalopods and fish are eaten (Folkow et al. 2004,).
-Harp seals are opportunistic feeders and take many species of fish.
+Harp seals are opportunistic feeders and take many different species of fish.

-Capelin (Mallotus villosus) is the most important species taken in the subarctic, and polar cod (Boreogadus saida) is the most important in the Arctic (Sergeant 1991).
+Capelin (Mallotus villosus) is the most important species taken in the subarctic while polar cod (Boreogadus saida) is the most important in the Arctic (Sergeant 1991).

-Adult harp seals feed very little during the periods of breeding and moulting (Folkow et al. 2004), so when they arrive on their northern feeding grounds in spring, they are extremely lean.
-During the summer months they target the most lipid-rich prey such as krill, amphipods and polar cod, and so gain considerable fat reserves which they deposit in their blubber layer (Lindstrøm et al. 2013).
+Adult harp seals feed very little during the periods of breeding and moulting (Folkow et al. 2004).
+This means that when they arrive in their northern feeding grounds in spring, they are extremely lean.
+During the summer months they target the most lipid-rich prey such as krill, amphipods and polar cod, and so gain considerable fat reserves, which they deposit in their blubber layer (Lindstrøm et al. 2013).

 In the Barents Sea, late summer and autumn appear to be the periods of the most intense feeding.
 For harp seals sampled in the northern Barents Sea during this period, krill was the most important prey group (63 % of the diet) followed by polar cod (16 %) and other fish species (10 %) (Lindstrøm et al. 2013).